e-dub/pyAudioAnalyzer/README.md

 ```

 ## Getting started
-See iPython notebook under examples.
+See Python scripts and iPython notebooks under examples.